 - Read these guides for installation and documentation on the PowerPress plugin or learn more about the Smart Podcast Player on its support pages.

-Last, you will want to submit your podcast feed to iTunes for Apple users and Stitcher for Android users.
+Last, now that you’ve published your podcast on WordPress, you’ll want to submit your podcast feed to iTunes for Apple users and Stitcher for Android users.

 Try these services to validate your podcast feed:

 Submitting a Feed to Stitcher